curtcox/Viewer/file_citation_format.md

    - For chunk citations, find the command output chunk with the matching six-character hash in your session logs (tool responses include a `chunk_id` field you can match against).
 3. **Verify the content** at the stated lines before relying on the cited claim.

+### Step-by-step: finding chunk citations

+Follow this recipe when you need to locate the output behind a chunk citation such as `【d05d1b†L1-L6】`:

+1. **Scan recent tool output** for the chunk hash.
+Tool responses expose a `chunk_id` label next to the rendered output—search for the six-character token (e.g., `d05d1b`).
+2. **Match the exact chunk** by comparing the hash and line numbers.
+The cited line range (here `L1-L6`) refers to the numbered lines in that chunked output block.
+3. **Open the chunk details**.
+If your tooling folds long outputs, expand the chunk so you can see all lines.
+Line numbers in citations map directly to the 1-indexed lines of the captured text.
+4. **Validate context**.
+Confirm the surrounding lines still represent the scenario being cited (e.g., the test run or command invocation).
+If the chunk shows multiple commands in one response, ensure you are looking at the right sub-block.
+5. **Cross-reference adjacent chunks** if necessary.
+When multiple sequential chunks share the same context (such as a long test run), check earlier or later chunk IDs to gather full context before relying on the citation.

 ## Recommended contexts

 - Use citations in TODOs, plan documents, and PR summaries to ground statements in observed failures (as seen in `/todo/fix_gauge_specs.md`).